Communication Studies (CMST)

 Prerequisite(s): CMDA 210.
 This course examines the prevalence and nature of mass media messages concerning health.
 In particular, this course examines the various ways in which health issues are portrayed through entertainment, news media, and advertising.
 Students will learn about the frequency and nature of health messages in different media formats and the effects these messages have on viewers.
 3 hours lecture.

 CMST 270 Organizational and Group Leadership 3 Credits

 Prerequisite(s): Major in School of Communication and Media and CMDA 110; OR Minor in Leadership Development Through Civic Engagement and PSYC 120 or PSYC 294.
 This course addresses theories and techniques of leadership in organizations and groups.
 Recognizing that organizations increasingly require leadership for innovation and change (rather than just management for productivity and efficiency), the course prepares students to enact leadership that is not merely about overseeing and delegating, but is more concerned with empowering members as engaged and effective stakeholders.
 Topics include comparative conceptions of leadership; techniques for fostering cohesion and motivation; guiding organizations through change; and meeting facilitation in various organizational contexts.
+Meets the University Writing Requirement for majors in Communication Studies.
 Previous course SPCM 374 effective through Spring 2012.
 3 hours lecture.

 CMST 273 Democracy and Communication 3 Credits